-You’ll help us maintain important longitudinal data collection on the local primate assemblage, and usher in data from new taxonomic groups.
-Among the many questions we hope to tackle with these data, our foremost goal is to expose new ecological linkages between Neotropical animals.
+You’ll help us maintain crucial longitudinal data collection on the local primate assemblage, and usher in data from new taxonomic groups.
+Among the many questions we hope to tackle with these data, our principal goal is to expose new ecological linkages between Neotropical animals.

 Application deadline: Rolling, open now.

 Program fee: $1800 for 4 weeks; $450 each additional week.

 Appeals to majors: Anthropology, Evolutionary Biology, Veterinary Science.

 Training areas: Sample collection and preservation, off-trail navigation, telemetry, land-use mapping, census data collection.